drduh/macOS-Security-and-Privacy-Guide/README.md

 Safari syncs user preferences and saved passwords with [iCloud Keychain](https://support.apple.com/en-gb/HT202303).
 In order to be viewed in plain text, a user must input the account password of the current device.
 This means that users can sync data across devices with added security.

 Safari follows a slower release cycle than Chrome and Firefox (3-4 minor releases, 1 major release, per year).
 Newer features are slower to be adopted to the stable channel.
-Although security updates in Safari are handled independent of the stable release schedule and issued automatically through the App store.
-The Safari channel that follows a six-week release cycle (similar to as Chrome and Firefox) is called [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/) and it is the recommended option instead of the stable channel of Safari.
+Security updates in Safari are handled independent of the stable release schedule and are installed through the App Store.

 An excellent open source ad blocker for Safari that fully leverages content blockers is [dgraham/Ka-Block](https://github.com/dgraham/Ka-Block).
 See also [el1t/uBlock-Safari](https://github.com/el1t/uBlock-Safari/wiki/Disable-hyperlink-auditing-beacon) to disable hyperlink auditing beacons.